syncfusion-content/maui-docs/MAUI/DatePicker/customizations.md

 {% endtabs %}

-### Set divider color
+### Set the divider color

-The SfDatePicker control allows you to customize the footer divider color by setting the [DividerColor] property of [PickerFooterView].
+The SfDatePicker control allows you to customize the footer divider color by setting the [DividerColor] property of the [PickerFooterView].

 {% tabs %}